gpremer/GettingAndCleaningDataCourseWork/CodeBook.md

 Labels have been modified to make their meaning clearer and easier to use with R.

 From the original measurements only the ones concerning means and standard deviations have been retained.
+Some measurements hold a mean over frequencies in a sample (.*meanFreq in the original dataset).
+Those have not been included.

 Finally, per activity and per subject the arithmetic mean of all, retained, measurements has been calculated.
 The result can be found in (`tidyFeatureMeans.txt`)[tidyFeatureMeans.txt].